 - they get excited when you come home .
 Nothing compares to coming home after a long day at work only to be greeted by an ecstatic puppy prancing around in one.
 This level of excitement can only mean one thing: that your furry best friend missed you while you were away and couldn’t be happier now that you’re back together.

-In general, it’s important to pay attention to signs that your pet is happy and healthy.
-If you notice any of the behaviors listed above in your puppy, it is likely that he feels content and safe in his environment.
+In short, paying attention to your pet’s health is very important.
+If you observe any of the behaviors mentioned above in a puppy, it indicates that it is likely comfortable and safe in its environment.

 latest posts published